 In December 2004, under a sale-leaseback agreement, the Company sold approximately 75 acres of the Tualatin Vineyards property with a net book value of approximately \$551,000 for approximately \$727,000 cash and entered into a 15-year operating lease agreement, with three five-year extension options, for the vineyard portion of the property.
 The first five year extension has been exercised.
 The lease contains a formula-based escalation provision with a maximum increase of 4% every three years.
-This property is referred to as the Meadowview Vineyard, and includes approximately 49 acres of producing vineyards.
+This property is referred to as the Meadowview Vineyard and includes approximately 49 acres of producing vineyards.

 In February 2007, the Company entered into a lease agreement for 59 acres of vineyard land at Elton Vineyard.
-This lease is for a 10-year term with four five-year renewals at the Company's option.
+In June 2021 the company entered into a new 11 year lease for this property.
 The lease contains an escalation provision tied to the CPI not to exceed 2% per annum.
-In 2017, the Company exercised its option to renew the lease until December 31, 2022.
+This property includes 54 acres of producing vineyards and 2 additional plantable acres.

 In July 2008, the Company entered into a 34-year lease agreement with a property owner in the Eola Hills for approximately 110 acres adjacent to the existing Elton Vineyards site.
 These 110 acres are being developed into vineyards.
 Terms of this agreement contain rent increases, that rises as the vineyard is developed, and contains an escalation provision of CPI plus 0.5% per year capped at 4%.
-This property is referred to as part of Ingram Vineyard.
+This property is referred to as part of Ingram Vineyard and includes 93 acres of producing vineyards and 17 additional plantable acres.

-In March 2017, the Company entered into a 25-year lease for approximately 18 acres of agricultural land in Dundee, Oregon.
+In March 2017, the Company entered into a 25-year lease for approximately 17 acres of agricultural land in Dundee, Oregon.
 These acres are being developed into vineyards.
 This lease contains an annual payment that remains constant throughout the term of the lease.
-This property is referred to as part of Bernau Estate Vineyard.
+This property is referred to as part of Bernau Estate Vineyard and includes 9 acres of pre-production vineyards.

 Operating Leases - Non-Vineyard - In September 2018, the Company renewed an existing lease for three years, with two one-year renewal options, for its McMinnville tasting room.
 The lease contains an escalation provision with a cap at 3% per year.
+The Company has exercised the first one year renewal option.

-In January 2018, the Company assumed a lease, with four remaining years, for its Maison Bleue tasting room in Walla Walla, Washington.
+In January 2018, the Company assumed a lease, through December 2022, for its Maison Bleue tasting room in Walla Walla, Washington.
 The lease contains fixed payments that increase over the term of the agreement.